ZeroDragon/chaitea-framework/README.md

 ### app
 This is the regular app variable obtained from express: ```app = express()```.

-### jade
+### pug (alias: jade)
-Jade rendering engine, you can use this to render jade files to variables, not required to render a page, since express already knows that if the view file is a ```.jade``` file, it will use jade internally.
+Pug rendering engine, you can use this to render pug files to variables, not required to render a page, since express already knows that if the view file is a ```.pug``` file, it will use pug internally.

 ### CT_Static
 This is a refference to the app/views route inside your project, so you can use it to render just like you do it on express.js.